 - The first is Physical Timing.
 This helps objects appear to have a believable, but not always realistic, sense of weight and mass to them.
 One efficient technique animators use to keep the timing of their characters consistent and believable is to time the walks or runs to the tempo of a metronome beat (i.e. 12x beat=a step after every 12 drawings for a normal walk, an 8x beat for a fast chase scene).
-Bill Hanna used this technique constantly on the Tom and Jerry cartoons, which was part of what gave the shorts their break-neck, but crisp timing.
+This was universally used by all of the Golden Age studios,; one notable example is it's use in the Tom and Jerry cartoons, as Bill Hanna used this technique constantly on the series, which was part of what gave the shorts their break-neck, but crisp timing.

 - The second is Theatrical Timing, using both in dramatic situations and comedy.
 This is developed through natural experience, or could theoretically be learned by studying live action films—animators like Norm Ferguson of Disney and director Dave Fleischer of Fleischer Studios for instance applied much of their vast knowledge of vaudeville timing to their cartoons and animation.

 - The third is Musical Timing.
-Not unlike the metronome technique, this can help an animator to not only plan out their animation, but enhance the feeling and mood of it in motion, thus giving it a sensible structure.
+Not unlike the metronome technique, this can help an animator to not only plan out their animation or even the entire cartoon, but enhance the feeling and mood of it in motion, thus giving it a sensible structure.
 This principle is generally disregarded by modern animators as predictable and corny save for use in musical sequences, but some animators like Genndy Tartakovsky, Danny Antonucci and John Kricfalusi still use this principle to this day in any context they wish.

 - Straight Ahead Action and Pose to Posenote : Either drawing each frame in a linear sequence or planning key poses ahead of time and filling them in.
 A combo of those two things is sometimes used.
 Pose to pose can be good preparation (and a good work saver) for an animator, but if done carelessly, can rob an action of vitality.
 Straight ahead can easily add spontaneity to animation, but is often much more time consuming to refine after the work is done.